 Students come to live in this city for better education.
 Of course, the cost of living in Bangalore is expensive, but the city has some of the best Indian education and research educations.
 You can find here some top-notch schools, colleges, and universities.

 Bengaluru is among the best cities to live in India among software engineers, IT professionals, and other working professionals.
 Living in the Silicon Valley of India is a dream of many IT professionals and software engineers.
 The city is home to several reputable IT companies, software firms, BPOs, and ITes firms.
 The living cost in Bangalore is manageable because the city offers a plethora of job opportunities at handsome salaries.

-Because of its greenery, serene environment, and delightful climate; Bangalore is also one of the best cities to live in the country among retirees, couples, and families.
+Because of greenery, serene environment, and delightful climate; Bangalore has always been one of the best cities to live in the country among retirees, couples, and families.

 |Accommodation||5,000 – 10,000||15,000 – 25,000||15,000 – 30,000|

 |Groceries||1,000 – 2,000||2,000 – 5,000||2,500 – 10,000|

 |Utilities||1,200 – 2,500||2,000 – 3,000||2,000 – 3,000|